angelnu/k8s-gitops/README.md

 ## :handshake:&nbsp; Community

-This cluster in inspired by the work of others shared at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes), specially [billimek´s setup](https://github.com/billimek/k8s-gitops/).
+This cluster in inspired by the work of others shared at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes).
+These projects can be [searched in GitHub](https://nanne.dev/k8s-at-home-search/).
+They include the [k8s-at-home topic](https://github.com/topics/k8s-at-home).

 There is also an active [k8s@home Discord](https://discord.gg/7PbmHRK) for this community.